Changissnz/gangstalking_theory/README.md

 the targeted individual of the activity is a part of.

-**The concept of gangstalking has been allocated to the realm of fringe theory, for the most part.** This is only natural due to the offensive imagery of numerable people organized in some way conduct stalking on a few individuals; some matters is better not mentioned, goes the wisdom.
+**The concept of gangstalking has been allocated to the realm of fringe theory, for the most part.** This is only natural due to the offensive imagery of numerable people organized in some way to conduct stalking on a few individuals; some matters are better not mentioned, goes the wisdom.
 As such, proving such activity is difficult due to the nature of cross-referencing and opposing agenda that is not conducive for collaboration.
-Participants of gangstalking may also argue that they, themselves, are the ones that are being "stalked" by their fellow participants in the activity, thus blurring the lines between offendor and defender.
+Participants of gangstalking may also argue that they, themselves, are the ones that are being "stalked" by their fellow participants in the activity, due to the constant exchanges during coordination, thus blurring the lines between offendor and defender.